PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 Good luck!

-## 0) Correlations
+## 0) Workshop
+First, it's time for the [the workshop part](https://app.datacamp.com/learn/courses/intermediate-data-modeling-in-power-bi) of this class to expand our data modeling skills in Power BI so we can better write the discussion section.
+Complete the entire course and upload the certificate to github, reference the certificate in your learning log for this week.

+If you get stuck, first ask your peers and then us!
+Correlations
 In this video, we will talk about data relationships and what we can learn from them.
 We'll focus on correlation, a coefficient that measures how two variables "move" together.
 We'll also introduce some good statistical terms you've probably heard of, like regression coefficient, correlation coefficient (r), and r^2.
 But first, we'll need to introduce a helpful way to represent continuous bivariate data - the scatter plot.
 The scatter plot has been called "the most useful invention in the history of statistical graphics", but that doesn't necessarily mean it can tell us everything.
 For example, just because two data sets move together doesn't necessarily mean one CAUSES the other.
 This gives us one of the essential tenets of statistics: correlation does not imply causation.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/GtV-VYdNt_g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The purpose of your data science project is not to do a correlational analysis in R yourself: the goal is to suggest an analysis based on your research question and data.
 But, if you want to go more in-depth into correlation and play around in R, I suggest doing [these excercises](https://www.r-bloggers.com/2017/04/correlation-and-correlogram-exercises/).
 Next year, we're going to advance our knowledge of statistics and go into hypothesis testing; for now you should just know what it means if variables are correlated.

+## 1) Correlations
+In this video, we will talk about data relationships and what we can learn from them.
+We'll focus on correlation, a coefficient that measures how two variables "move" together.
+We'll also introduce some good statistical terms you've probably heard of, like regression coefficient, correlation coefficient (r), and r^2.
+But first, we'll need to introduce a helpful way to represent continuous bivariate data - the scatter plot.
+The scatter plot has been called "the most useful invention in the history of statistical graphics", but that doesn't necessarily mean it can tell us everything.
+For example, just because two data sets move together doesn't necessarily mean one CAUSES the other.
+This gives us one of the essential tenets of statistics: correlation does not imply causation.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GtV-VYdNt_g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The purpose of your data science project is not to do a correlational analysis in R yourself: the goal is to suggest an analysis based on your research question and data.
+But, if you want to go more in-depth into correlation and play around in R, I suggest doing [these excercises](https://www.r-bloggers.com/2017/04/correlation-and-correlogram-exercises/).
+You can also follow [this step plan for Power BI](https://www.mssqltips.com/sqlservertip/5197/correlation-analysis-using-correlation-plot-in-power-bi-desktop/.
+Next year, we're going to advance our knowledge of statistics and go into hypothesis testing; for now you should just know what it means if variables are correlated.

-## 1) Mock assessment 1
+### A) Mock assessment 1
- Create an R Script called "CorrelationMockAssessment" and save it to your repository.
+ Create an Power BI file called "CorrelationMockAssessment" and save it to your repository, or a piece of paper..

- Now, look at the following table.
+ 1. Now, look at the following table.
 It displays the age and glucose level of a given subject.

 | Subject | Age (X) | Glucose Level (Y) |
 | ------- | -------- | ------------------- |